What are Product Types

 - Outside Storage

-All products would then be loaded as type General.
+All products would then be set as the type General.

-For the Warehouse Locations; outdoor locations should be loaded as "Outside Storage", while indoor locations as "Inside Storage".
-However, both should allow products of type "General".
+Then, when creating Warehouse Locations; outdoor locations should be set as the location type "Outside Storage", while indoor locations would be set as location type "Inside Storage".
+Additionally, both warehouse location types should be allowed to store the product type "General".

-Now, as both types of location can accept General products, the products coming in can be stored in either the Outside or the Inside locations, however the Storage Charges can differ for the different types.
+Now, as both types of locations can accept General products, the products coming in can be stored in either the Outside or the Inside locations, however, the Storage Charges can differ for the different types.

 Lastly, within the Customers Customer Charges, modify the "Charge Type Product Option" to "Warehouse Location" so storage is charged based on the type of the Location rather than the type of the product.